Imran-2022/RestFX/README.md

 ## Acknowledgments

-- The RestFX application is developed as part of a sessional exam for [your course/subject name].
+- The RestFX application is developed as part of a sessional exam for [ CSE 254 ].
-- Special thanks to [instructor/teacher name] for the guidance and support.
+- Special thanks to [ChatGPT] for the guidance and support.

 Feel free to customize this README file according to your application's specific details.